Whether you’re in First Class, Business Class or Economy, the roar of the airplane’s engines are audible everywhere in the cabin.

-Since some airlines won’t allow Bluetooth headphones for certain parts of the flight, so the adapter is nice and you can still enjoy your headphones by plugging them directly into the airline audio source.
+Since some airlines won’t allow Bluetooth headphones for certain parts of the flight, the adapter is nice and you can still enjoy your headphones by plugging them directly into the airline audio source.

 Some of the products we tried came with them already, but not all of them do so check into it if you feel like this is an important accessory.

-- Battery Life – Headphones that run on batteries usually have a longer lifespan, but if they die and you don’t have replacement batteries, you are out of luck for the rest of your trip.
+- Battery Life – Headphones that run on batteries usually have a long lifespan, but if they die and you don’t have replacement batteries, you are out of luck for the rest of your trip.
 Make sure you have a few spares on hand in your carry-on bag or purse for emergency situations (some headphones don’t tell you how much juice is left in the batteries, so it’s always a guessing game).